SpinalHDL/SpinalWorkshop/src/main/scala/workshop/stream/spec.md

 The MemoryWrite bundle is composed of one `address : UInt(8 bits)` and one `data : Bits(32 bits)` fields

+## Note
-Note : Hardware design with Stream is similar to software Petri net by many aspects.
+Hardware design with Handshake (Stream) is similar to software Petri net by many aspects.
+But be very careful when you implement the arbitration, any mistake will very easily drop/duplicate transactions or even create dead-lock situations.

+Also it's very important to have a well defined methodology to do transactions communication in hardware.
+Having a component with a bunch of random signals that communicate with pulse is sadly common and very non-productive.

+When the lab is done, please, take a look into the proposed solution [there](assets/StreamUnit.solutionSimple).